Seekersdk/HA-Immich/README.md

-# Immich Photos — Home Assistant Integration
+# Immich Frame — Home Assistant Integration

 A Home Assistant custom integration for [Immich](https://immich.app) that displays photos from your albums on dashboards and digital photo frames.